datacamp-content-public/Highcharter-for-Finance/slides/chapter_1_cc9767f391d9266e7fb9b1e7fbe28dc0.md

 `@script`
-Welcome to our chapter on data frames and tibbbles, which is another name for a data frame that you will hear in the R community.
+Welcome to our chapter on data frames and tibbbles, which is another name for a data frame that you will hear in the R world.
 If data frames and tibbles are new to you, I recommend having a quick look at the "Data Frames" lesson from "Introduction to R".
-Tibbles have a different structure than XTS objects such as the one we visualized in the last chapter and we will use a different highcharter code flow to chart them.
-Before we do that, though, let's review the tibble that holds data for one  ETF, the price history of SPY.
+Tibbles have a different structure than XTS objects such as the one we visualized in the last chapter.
+That means we will use a different highcharter code flow to chart them.
+Let's first look at the tibble that holds data for one  the SPY ETF.

 ---